berlinguette/thunderbird_psd/README.md

 # Thunderbird PSD

 This repository includes code for processing, analysing, and visualising data from the Thunderbird scintillation detector.
-The primary purpose is for neutron and gamma-ray differentiation.
+The primary purpose is for neutron and gamma-ray differentiation using pulse-shape discrimination (PSD).

 <details>
     <summary>Installation</summary>